kartiknairgit/ELEC5620_Stage2_YAAKE/backend/SCHEDULER_SETUP.md

 ## Troubleshooting

 ### "No applicants found" when creating interview
-- Make sure you ran `npm run seed` in the backend directory
+- Make sure your `.env` file has the correct MongoDB Atlas connection string
-- Check that MongoDB is running
+- Check that the backend successfully connected to MongoDB (check server logs)
-- Verify users were created by checking the database or re-running the seed script
+- Verify the test users exist in the cloud database (they should already be there)

 ### Cannot create interview
 - Ensure you're logged in as a recruiter (not an applicant)